 When I am not at work, I enjoy going on long walks in nature and reading a good book.

-I began private work alongside my NHS role in 2021 and after a year of working in this way, I made the decision to leave the NHS and focus on my private practice part time.
+I began private work alongside my NHS role in 2021 and after a year of working in this way, I made the decision to leave the NHS and focus on my private practice full-time.